FennStatistics/CAMtools_documentation/docs/CAM-App.md

 After drawing the CAMs if the researcher clicks on the button "Continue" (buttom left within "draw CAM" module), she / he is forwarded to the "Summarize term module" with the following "Module options" (sidebar panel on the left):

 ***
-### Approximate matching
+### Approximate Matching
 ---

 **Central aim**:
 Generating suggestions for summarizing concepts under a superordinate concept.
-By using approximate string matching string distances between all unique concepts in the dataset can be computed (using optimal string alignment) to find words which have been written slightly differently.
+By using approximate string matching, string distances between all unique concepts in the dataset can be computed (using optimal string alignment) to find words which have been written slightly differently.
 This may be useful to summarize some or all of these concepts.